Nargeshdb/Inference-Artifact/README.md

 ### Generate Numbers for Table 3

 If you only want to run the scripts and view the numbers reported in the table 3 for the verification time column, skip this step.
-Otherwise, execute the following command to run the Resource Leak Checker on each benchmark.
+Otherwise, execute the following command to run the Resource Leak Checker on each benchmark to collect execution time data:

 ```
 ./rlc-perf.sh